-• Circuit 1:

-The ME SAC is cooled with freshwater with a temperature set-point of 25 °C (WinGD specification).
-With this arrangement, only the ME SAC requires maximum design seawater flow for cooling.
+- Circuit 1: the main engine SAC is cooled with freshwater with a temperature set-point of 25°C (as per WinGD specification).
+With this arrangement, only the main engine SAC requires maximum design seawater flow for cooling. - Circuit 2: all other main engine and ancillary plant coolers are cooled with freshwater with a set-point customised by the shipyard or ship designer.

-• Circuit 2:

-All other ME and ancillary plant coolers are cooled with freshwater with a set-point customised by the shipyard or ship designer.

-Figure 4-27 is a proposal only and the seawater pump and other equipment layout might be different.
+Figure 4-28, \$\Bar{\Bar}\$ 4-36 is a proposal only and the seawater pump and other equipment layout might be different.
 As such, the shipyard is free to design their own seawater system.
-However, the set-point temperature for the ME SAC must be 25 °C as per WinGD specifications.
+However, the set-point temperature for the main engine SAC must be 25 °C (as per WinGD specifications).

-Figure 4-27 Separate SAC and LT cooling circuits
+Figure 4-28 Separate SAC and LT cooling circuits